 Function Description Path in NSP Documentation reference Model Driven Configurator Model Driven Configurator allows you to configure parameters and view state information defined in the NE adaptation schema Model Driven Configurator is applicable to devices managed by MDM for which MDC adaptors have been installed in the MDM server.
 The built-in device models are used; that is, Model Driven Configurator does not perform any model conversion.
 This enables compatibility with future NE releases without the need to upgrade the NSP.
 All that is required is installation of the new adaptors.
-Model Driven Configurator This chapter RESTCONF APIs are also available for MDM managed NEs; see the Device Configuration API documentation on the Network Developer Portal.
-Configuration In the Configuration views, you can define reusable configuration templates covering physical configurations such as cards and ports, and logical configurations such as QoS.
+Ilows you to configure arameters and view state formation defined in the E adaptation schema Iodel Driven Configurator applicable to devices ananged by MDM for hich MDC adaptors have een installed in the MDM erver.
+The built-in device todels are used; that is, lodel Driven Configurator bes not perform any todel conversion.
+This nables compatibility with trure NE releases without the need to upgrade the SP.
+All that is required is stallation of the new Configuration In the Configuration views, you can define reusable configuration templates covering physical configurations such as cards and ports, and logical configurations such as QoS.
 These templates can be deployed to the network with fixed or flexible attributes.
 Device Management, Configuration Deployments Chapter 8, "Network configuration" Operations An operation is a series of executions, organized in phases, which are performed on a scope of NEs.
 You can use an operation to perform executions on large numbers of NEs concurrently; for example, upgrading all SR NEs in a network to the latest SR OS release.
 Device Management, All Operations Chapter 4, "Operations"